hernantz/blog/content/its-the-competition-stupid.md

 people as opposed to having each individual figure out their ways to solve their particular necessities, through voluntary transactions.
 Now there is a government dependent horde of voters that need someone to fix their problems.
 Decision making is transfered to the state.
-The costs, are never accounted for neither mentioned explicitly.
+The costs, are never accounted for, neither mentioned explicitly.